Knowledgebase: Installation

 If the application is 32-bit, you will notice *32 after the EXE name in the process tab.
 If you can't see *32 after the EXE name, the application is 64-bit.

 After 30 days of evaluation, if you try to connect and use QRemote Other than QODBC Licensed, you will notice an "Evaluation Expired.
-QRemote requires QODBC license." message.
+QRemote requires a QODBC license." message.

 So, if you want to use QRemote DSN, you must purchase the latest QODBC license.